|

 What Is a Polynomial?
 Everything You Need to Know

-In this middle-school-friendly guide, we explain what polynomials are, explore how to work with them, and practice solving polynomial problems together.
+Beyond algebra, polynomials are also widely used in physics and engineering, guiding scientists in designing everything from rockets to bridges.
+In this guide, we’ll explain what polynomials are, explore how to work with them, and practice solving polynomial problems together.

 Polynomials | Brilliant Math & Science Wiki